Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Related Work

-Randomized algorithms have been proposed to compute MST.
-The randomized linear time algorithm to compute MSTs by Klein et al. \cite{linear-work} inspired linear-work PRAM algorithms, first in CRCW (concurrent read concurrent write) then in EREW (exclusive read exclusive write) PRAM models.
-Cole et al. proposed the first linear-work parallel algorithm \cite{Cole94alinear-work}.
-Pettie and Ramachandran proposed a logarithmic time and linear work algorithm for the EREW PRAM model \cite{Pettie99arandomized}.
+The randomized linear time MST algorithm by Klein et al. \cite{linear-work} inspired a search for linear-work PRAM algorithms.
+First, Cole et al. proposed such an algorithm \cite{Cole94alinear-work} in the concurrent read, concurrent write (CRCW) model.
+Pettie and Ramachandran then developed a logarithmic depth and linear work algorithm \cite{Pettie99arandomized} in the exclusive read, exclusive write (EREW) PRAM model.